Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 ---

-35. Resource Delegation
+47. Resource Delegation

-A component may delegate a restricted capability to another component.
+A component may delegate restricted capabilities.

 Delegation must not permit privilege escalation.

 ---

-36. Resource Quotas
+48. Resource Quotas

 ULABI runtimes may enforce: